blessedwithsins/azure-infra-gs/README.md

 1. To onboard new services follow the process located [here](./docs/service-onboarding.md).

+## How to set Notification Service for a new Topic (optional)
+Follow the steps in the [link](https://community.opengroup.org/osdu/platform/system/notification/-/tree/master/provider/notification-azure/docs).

 ## Configure Back Up
 Back is enabled by default.
 To set the backup policies, utilize the script